 The pressure transducer can be influenced by means of parameters in the valve software.
 The parameters can be set or interrogated via the service or field bus interface in the valve software.
-Setting and interrogation can be performed for example with the Moog Valve and Pump Configuration Software.
+Setting and query can, for example, take place with the Moog Valve and Pump Configuration Software.